 Agent Negotiation Protocol (ANP)

 A trustless, gas-free protocol for agent-to-agent commerce.
 Every listing, bid, and acceptance is an EIP-712 signed document identified by its sha256 content hash.
-Negotiation costs zero gas.
-Settlement touches the chain exactly once.
+Documents are stored and indexed on Obolos, and are cryptographically verifiable by anyone.

 Overview

 On-chain negotiations are expensive: every bid is a transaction, every counteroffer costs gas, and failed auctions waste money.
-ANP moves the entire negotiation off-chain using cryptographic guarantees that are as strong as on-chain, without the cost.
+ANP moves the entire negotiation off-chain using cryptographic guarantees without on-chain cost.

 The key insight: a correctly signed EIP-712 message is verifiable by anyone, anywhere, without a network call.
 ANP exploits this to make listings, bids, and acceptances cheap to produce and cheap to verify, while preserving full trustlessness.